UltraCart/rest_api_v2_sdk_csharp/docs/ConfigurationApi.md

 <a name="migratetorotatingtransactiongateway"></a>
 # **MigrateToRotatingTransactionGateway**
-> RotatingTransactionGateway MigrateToRotatingTransactionGateway (string code)
+> RotatingTransactionGatewayResponse MigrateToRotatingTransactionGateway (string code)

 Migrate a normal transaction gateway to a rotating transaction gateway